robisim74/angular-l10n/doc/spec.md

 ```
 *N.B.
 You can dynamically change attributes, parameters and expressions values.
 If you use in the component only the directives and not the pipes,
-you don't need to import services and extend `Translation` or `Localization` class.*
+you don't need to import services and extend `Translation` or `Localization` classes.*

 ### <a name="3.3"/>3.3 Getting the translation in component class
 To get the translation in component class, `TranslationService` has the following methods: